Littlenik10/loan-stats/README.md

 ![image](https://github.com/user-attachments/assets/8815f599-2b0a-4182-86a1-de3dd596b502)

 ### 📝 Project Overview:
-This dashboard was created to analyze loan performance data and uncover key insights into loan distribution, customer demographics, and financial behavior.
-It was built using Tableau as part of an academic business analytics project.
+This dashboard was created using Tableau to analyze loan amount trends across different variables such as loan term, home ownership, month of issuance, and debt-to-income (DTI) ratio.
+The goal was to identify patterns in loan distributions and highlight key financial indicators such as median loan amount, total loan volume, and interest rates.

 ### 🧩 Key Features of the Dashboard:
 #### 1. KPI Cards (Top Summary):